 - An up-to-date email address to receive the ETIAS visa waiver and any further information

-In addition to this documentation, applicants will need to provide the following information in their ETIAS application:
+In addition to this documentation, applicants will need to provide the following information on their ETIAS application:

-- Biometric information such as full name, date, and place of birth
+- Full name, date, and place of birth

-- Indicate the first country they intend to enter the Schengen Area
+- The first Schengen country they intend to enter

 Note: Border control will still be in place and will check the status of the ETIAS.
 Although it’s a remote possibility, in some cases border control can still deny entry into the country even if the ETIAS has been granted.

-The ETIAS is meant to be a smooth and easy process that will cause no major inconveniences to travelers who are currently allowed to enter the Schengen area visa-free.
+ETIAS is designed to be a smooth and easy process that will cause no major inconveniences to travellers.

 The application process can be completed online from anywhere as long as there is an internet connection.
 The whole process should take no longer than 10 minutes to complete.